Dhavansinghal/react-datatable/README.md

-This is a NPM package for Tables Created By [Dhavan Singhal](https://github.com/Dhavansinghal).
+This is a NPM package for Tables, Created By [Dhavan Singhal](https://github.com/Dhavansinghal).

 ## What It Is